No young person should have their future put on hold because they can’t afford the basics that most people take for granted.

 - Travel associated with the above activities

 If you are a young person in need of financial support to your plan in action, find out more and get in touch.
 You can apply for match funding.

 We rely on community fundraising, and on the generosity of businesses and organisations to help us raise the money that the young people of Birmingham so badly need.
 If you can help, please find out more.

 Watch our video about our annual fundraiser – the Soulstice Shakedown

-The Matt Kendall Foundation is run by a board of nine volunteer Trustees that meet every other month.
+The Matt Kendall Foundation is run by a board of eight volunteer Trustees that meet every other month.

 The board has considerable local, regional and national experience of leading and developing charities at a local, regional and national scale.
 The board enjoys the support of a range of professionals, including

 accountants, creatives and fundraisers, who give their time on a voluntary basis to support technical needs.

 As a registered charity with the Charity Commission (charity number 1165110) the Matt Kendall Foundation adheres to a set of quality standards and policies.
 Please contact us if you would like more information about us or these standards.